AJAX m Greek Mythology (Latinized)From the Greek name

 榮 (yeong) meaning "glory, honour, flourish, prosper".
 Many other hanja character combinations are possible.

-JODY f & m EnglishProbably either a variant of
+Jody f & m EnglishDiminutive of

-JOSEPH.
-It was popularized by the young hero in Marjorie Kinnan Rawlings' novel
+Jo.
+It was popularized by the young hero (a boy) in Marjorie Kinnan Rawlings' novel

 The Yearling (1938) and the subsequent film adaptation (1946).
+As a feminine name, it probably received an assist from the similar-sounding name

-JUSTINE f French, EnglishFrench form of
+Justine f French, EnglishFrench form of

 Iustina (see

-JUSTINA).
+Justina).
 This is the name of the heroine in the novel

 Justine (1791) by the Marquis de Sade.

-KATSUO m JapaneseFrom Japanese
+... [more] Katsuo m JapaneseFrom Japanese

 勝 (katsu) meaning "victory" and